 For most people's first homes, shopping for a mortgage should as you're searching for a house.
 We'd recommend comparing lenders or going through a broker to obtain a pre-approval letter, finding out how much banks are willing to lend you, and determining how affordable your typical monthly mortgage would be.
 This way, when you find your house, you will have most of your ducks in a row to submit your bid.
 You also need to consider how long you'll be living there.
 For instance, someone looking to move after five years may seek a 5/1 ARM or an interest-only mortgage in order to minimize monthly payments until the balance is paid off early by selling the home.
 People who plan to live in one home until they fully own it will instead opt for a good fixed rate lasting 15 or 30 years.

 Most prospective home buyers end up relying on their real estate agent for information about the mortgage process.
 Few people go through the home buying experience more than once or twice in their lives, and their inexperience means that realtors often play more of a guiding role.
 As a result, many home buyers end up choosing a mortgage lender referred by their real estate agent.
-While this arrangement is suitable in most cases, keep in mind that a realtor's priorities are to secure fast approval, not to negotiate the best interest rate.
+While this arrangement is suitable in most cases, keep in mind that a realtor's priorities are to secure fast approval, not to negotiate your best interest rate.
 If minimizing your mortgage payments and fees are a priority, then we'd highly recommend comparing rates from at least three lenders.

 Shopping for Refinance Mortgages